Vaishnav-Sabari-Girish/Resume/modules_en/professional.typ

   date: [August 2025 - October 2025],
   location: [Bengaluru, Karnataka],
   description: list(
-[Developed Embedded firmware for Smart Rings using Zephyr RTOS], [Programmed Nordic Microcontrollers using Embedded Rust, nRF Connect Extension and nRF Connect Application], [Designed PCB for the Smart Rings using KiCad, including component placement and routing optimization], [Learned how to use the Nordic Development Kit for prototyping and debugging], [Implemented low-power sleep modes and power management strategies to extend battery life for wearable applications], [Integrated sensor data collection and wireless communication protocols (Bluetooth LE) for real-time health monitoring] ),
+[Developed embedded firmware using Zephyr RTOS and Nordic microcontrollers, integrating sensor interfaces and wireless communication (Bluetooth LE)], [Designed and optimized PCB layouts for wearable IoT devices, ensuring reliability and efficient signal flow], [Learned how to use the Nordic Development Kit for prototyping and debugging], [Implemented low-power strategies for extended product lifetime], [Integrated sensor data collection and wireless communication protocols (Bluetooth LE) for real-time health monitoring] ),
 )